 IT IS FURTHER OUR OPINION, except as discussed below, that the interest on the Bonds is excludable from the gross income of the owners thereof for federal income tax purposes under the statutes, regulations, published rulings and court decisions existing on the date of this opinion.
 We are further of the opinion that the Bonds are not "specified private activity bonds" and that, accordingly, interest on the Bonds will not be included as an individual minimum tax preference item under section 57(a)(5) of the Internal Revenue Code of 1986 (the "Code").
-In expressing the aforementioned opinions, we have relied on In expressing the aforementioned opinions, we have relied on the Verification Report of Public Finance Partners LLC, and on certain representations, the accuracy of which we have not independently verified, and assume compliance by the Master District with certain covenants, regarding the use and investment of the proceeds of the Bonds and the use of the property financed and refinanced therewith.
+In expressing the aforementioned opinions, we have relied on certain representations, the accuracy of which we have not independently verified, and assume compliance by the Master District with certain covenants, regarding the use and investment of the proceeds of the Bonds and the use of the property financed and refinanced therewith.
 We call your attention to the fact that if such representations are determined to be inaccurate or upon a failure by the Master District to comply with such covenants, interest on the Bonds may become includable in gross income retroactively to the date of issuance of the Bonds.